-- If you can show, you have a regular monthly income of $1,000 you’re eligible for Panama permanent residency.
+- If you can show, that you have a regular monthly income of $1,000 you’re eligible for Panama permanent residency.
 This amount is reduced to $750 per month if you buy a property for at least $100,000 in Panama.
 An additional $250 is needed for each dependent on the application.

 - You have more than $170,000 to deposit in a five-year certificate of deposit with the National Bank of Panama.
 Basically, it will yield approximately $750 a month for living expenses.
-That shows the Panamanian government that you can support yourself, given that this is the amount the government uses as standard.
+That shows the Panamanian government that you can support yourself, given that this is the amount the government uses as a standard.
 Again, add $250 for each dependent.

 There is also a wide range of discounts for Pensioners who qualify for the program.
 You’ll save on everything including food, transport, electricity, and entertainment.